 What new scientific questions have your results paved the way for?

-Siyu Pu: We hope this research will help researchers delve deeper into studying the specific characteristics and development process of fish oocytes, including epigenetics and genome structure.
-This method is also equally applicable to pond loaches.
-We expect it can be applied to research on a wider range of fish species.
+Siyu Pu: We're hoping this research helps scientists get a better look at the details and growth of fish oocytes, including things like epigenetics and genome structure.
+This method works just as well for pond loaches, and we think it could be applied to study a lot of different kinds of fish.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.